-7.8.1 Creating a Drag and Drop Problem
+8.12.1 Creating a Drag and Drop Problem

-To create a simple drag and drop problem in which students drag labels onto an image, you'll upload the image that you want students to drag labels onto, and then create a Problem component.
+To create a simple drag and drop problem in which learners drag labels onto an image, you upload the image that you want learners to drag labels onto, and then create a problem component.

 - 1. On the Files & Uploads page, upload your image file.
-For more information about uploading files, see Adding Files to a Course. - In the unit where you want to create the problem, click Problem under Add New Component, and then click the Advanced tab. - 3.
+For more information about uploading files, see Adding Files to a Course. - 2.
+In the unit where you want to create the problem, click Problem under Add New Component, and then click the Advanced tab. - 3.
 Click Drag and Drop. - 4.
 In the component that appears, click Edit. - 5.
 In the component editor, replace the example text with the text of your problem. - 6.
-In the <drag\and\drop\input> tag, replace https://studio.edx.org/c4x/edX/DemoX/asset/L9\buckets.png with the URL of your image file on the Files & Uploads page (for example, /static/Image.png). - 7.
-For at least one <draggable> tag, replace the text of the label attribute with the text of the label you want students to drag.
-For example, if you want students to drag the word "Iceland" onto your image, the new tag would resemble the following:
+In the <drag_and_drop_input> tag, replace https://studio.edx.org/c4x/edX/DemoX/asset/L9_buckets.png with the URL of your image file on the Files & Uploads page (for example, /static/Image.png). - 7.
+For at least one <draggable> tag, replace the text of the label attribute with the text of the label you want learners to drag.
+For example, if you want learners to drag the word "Iceland" onto your image, the new tag would resemble the following: